Skip to main content

 Closed Door Romance Done Right: The Starfall Accord

-The Starfall Accord by Sera Voss is closed door sci-fi romance — no explicit content, no fade-to-black that leaves you hanging.
+The Starfall Accord by Sera Voss is closed door, human only sci fi romance with no aliens, no explicit content, no fade to black that leaves you hanging.
 The intimacy between Thane and Kira is earned through every charged exchange, every moment of forced trust, every choice they make when the stakes are high enough to strip away pretense.

 What closed door delivers in this book: